danartz/danartz.github.io/rogue_like_save_backup/readme.txt

 This script will remain free to use and will receive additional features in the future.

+The script will load the selected save file and then launch the game, or allow the user to backup their current save.
+Multiple saves can be maintained at a time.

 ##########################################################################################

 1.)
 The user will first need to install Python 3 on their computer.
 I haven't tested this